affinidi/elements-reference-app-frontend/README.md

 You may also clone this repository and run it separately, but in this case you need to follow these steps:

-(You may skip first 3 steps if you already created a project before and know your api-key, projectId and projectDid)
+(You may skip first 3 steps if you already created a project before and know your Api-Key Hash, Project ID and Wallet DID)

 1. Install `@affinidi/cli` and create a project:
     ```bash